How it works

 Chlorpromazine may also cause problems for people with certain allergies or intolerances:

-- chlorpromazine injections contain sulfites that can cause allergies in some people
+- Chlorpromazine injections contain sulphites that can cause allergies in some people.

-Talk to your doctor if you are concerned about any of chlorpromazine’s ingredients and their potential effects.
+There are many manufacturers of liquid chlorpromazine products so talk to your pharmacist if you are concerned about any of chlorpromazine’s ingredients and their potential effects.

 You should only take chlorpromazine as agreed with your doctor.